As the owner, SSO allows you to select who has access to your Phrase account by using your existing identity provider/SSO solution.

 Once SSO is enabled, you will still be able to manage all user roles within your Phrase account.

-SAML SSO is available to all customers on Pro and Exclusive Plans.
+SAML SSO is available to all customers on the Enterprise Plan.

 How to set up SAML SSO